ambevill/rsvp-reader/README.md

 Release Notes
 -------------

+Version 0.2: Slowing words based on frequency of common use via Google Ngram data and other cosmetic changes.
+Tested with:
+- Ubuntu 13.10, Python 2.7.5+, TCL 8.5.13

 Version 0.1: Initial version, including pauses (stops) for punctuation and skip-back buttons.
 Tested with:
 - Ubuntu 13.10, Python 2.7.5+, TCL 8.5.13